samsonasik/ForceHttpsModule/README.md

 - [x] Force Https to All routes.
 - [x] Force Https to specific routes only.
 - [x] Keep headers, request method, and request body.
-- [x] Allow set HTTP Strict Transport Security Header.
+- [x] Enable/disable HTTP Strict Transport Security Header and set its value.

 Installation
 ------------